Biden vows to 'mobilize every resource' to evacuate Americans, Afghan allies | Politics

 Biden vows to 'mobilize every resource' to evacuate Americans, Afghan allies

-President Joe Biden, rejecting criticism of his handling of the chaotic U.S. pullout from Afghanistan, warned on Friday that the operation to evacuate thousands through Kabul airport carries risks and promised Americans there that "we will get you home."
-Biden, in a speech and answering questions from reporters, dismissed criticism that the administration misjudged the speed with which the Taliban would take over Afghanistan and that he was slow to start evacuation of Americans and Afghan allies of the 20-year long U.S. presence there.
-Biden called the airlift one of the largest, most difficult of its kind.

-President Joe Biden, rejecting criticism of his handling of the chaotic U.S. pullout from Afghanistan, warned on Friday that the operation to evacuate thousands through Kabul airport carries risks and promised Americans there that "we will get you home."
-Biden, in a speech and answering questions from reporters, dismissed criticism that the administration misjudged the speed with which the Taliban would take over Afghanistan and that he was slow to start evacuation of Americans and Afghan allies of the 20-year long U.S. presence there.
+Facing stiff criticism of his handling of the chaotic U.S. pullout from Afghanistan, President Joe Biden promised Americans there that "we will get you home," but warned the evacuation mission would be risky and dangerous.
+Biden, in a speech and answering questions from reporters at the White House, sought to answer critics who say his administration misjudged the speed with which the Taliban would take over, and poorly planned the evacuations of Americans and Afghan allies after the 20-year long U.S. presence there.

+"There'll be plenty of time to criticize and second guess when this operation is over," Biden said, adding that "the buck stops with me."
+Biden called the airlift one of the largest, most difficult of its kind, and said an attack in Kabul is one concern following the Islamist group's release from prisons of fellow militants.

-The United States is desperately trying to evacuate thousands of people from Afghanistan by an Aug.
+The United States is desperately trying to evacuate thousands by an Aug.
 31 deadline, although Biden said this week that U.S. troops at Kabul airport providing security for the evacuation could stay longer if necessary.
-Biden is counting on cooperation from the Taliban, the Islamist militant group that the United States fought.
-The Taliban ousted the Kabul government a week ago as U.S. forces withdrew, plunging Biden into his biggest foreign policy crisis.

-He also vowed to get out as many Afghan allies as possible.
-Many are facing difficulties getting past Taliban checkpoints to the Kabul airport for evacuation flights.
+About 13,000 people have been evacuated on U.S. military aircraft since Aug.
+14 and 18,000 people since the end of July, he said; 5,700 were evacuated on Thursday alone.

+One major obstacle in getting Afghan citizens who helped the U.S. effort out of the country has been Taliban checkpoints at the airport.
+Biden also suggested it was hard to sort out who was an American ally and who simply wanted to flee Afghanistan.
+"There's a whole lot of Afghanis who would just as soon come to America, whether they any involvement with the United States in the past at all rather than stay under Taliban rule or any rule," he said.

+He said "we're making the same commitment" to evacuate Afghan allies as Americans.
 Democratic and Republican lawmakers say Biden did not act swiftly enough to withdraw vulnerable people from Afghanistan in the face of the rapid Taliban advances.

 Bolstering the critics' case was disclosure of an internal "dissent" memo dated July 13 from some diplomats at the U.S. embassy in Kabul.
 They warned of swift gains by the Taliban coupled with a collapse of Afghan security forces, according to a source familiar with the situation who confirmed an account of the document published by the Wall Street Journal.
-The memo came less than a week after Biden said https://www.reuters.com/world/biden-says-afghans-must-decide-own-future-us-leave-aug-31-2021-07-08 a Taliban takeover of Afghanistan was "not inevitable."
+Less than a week earlier on July 8 https://www.reuters.com/world/biden-says-afghans-must-decide-own-future-us-leave-aug-31-2021-07-08, Biden had said a Taliban takeover of Afghanistan was "not inevitable."

-The source said the dissent cable was acted upon, saying it called for an airlift operation, which was announced a day after the cable was received.
-White House communications director Kate Bedingfield told MSNBC on Friday that Biden's focus "is on getting every single American out of Afghanistan who wants to get out of Afghanistan and getting our Afghan allies as well."

-The White House has promised a review of the administration's performance in the crisis, but a source said this has been set aside for now while attention is paid to the evacuations.
+Asked about the cable, Biden said it was an outlier opinion.
+"I took the consensus opinion.
+The consensus opinion was, that in fact, it would not occur, if it occurred, until later in the year," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)